sensu/sensu-docs/content/sensu-core/1.2/guides/snmp-sensu-guide.md

 You can then delete the result from the dashboard.

-# Additional SNMP Extension Options (#additional-snmp-extension-options)
+# Additional SNMP Extension Options{#additional-snmp-extension-options}
 Earlier in the guide, we mentioned that there are some additional options you can configure for the SNMP trap listener.
 Let's take a look starting with some of the more basic ones:

 bind         |